Prag8855/aab/content/guides/blue-card.md

 ### 6. Get your Blue Card

+???
+How is it delivered ???

 Your Blue Card is a plastic card.
-It's usually valid for 4 years.
+It's usually **valid for 4 years**.
 It can be valid for a shorter time if you have a limited work contract.
 For example, if you have a 2 year work contract, your Blue Card will be valid for 2 years + 3 months.[^3]

+Verify the information on your new Blue Card. *Ausländerbehörde* employees sometimes make mistakes.

 **[If your Blue Card is approved ➞](/guides/berlin-auslanderbehorde-appointment#if-your-application-is-approved)**

 **[If your Blue Card is rejected ➞](/guides/berlin-auslanderbehorde-appointment#if-your-application-is-rejected)**

-???Needs rephrasing???

-???eID activation???
+After you receive your plastic Blue Card, [activate your eID](#activate-your-eid).

 ### 7: Start working in Germany